codingMustache/codingMustache/README.md

 ## Joke of the Day

-Why are skeletons so calm?
-Because nothing gets under their skin.
+Why do ducks make great detectives?
+They always quack the case.

 ## Daily Trivia

-.at is the top-level domain for what country?
+What is the codename of the eighth generation Intel Core micro-architecture launched in October 2017?
- 1. Australia
+ 1. Coffee Lake
- 2. Argentina
+ 2. Sandy Bridge
- 3. Austria
+ 3. Broadwell
- 4. Angola
+ 4. Skylake

 <details>
   <summary>Answer</summary>
-  Austria
+  Coffee Lake
 </details>